 Using the Turn and Earn Index vs. GMROI to manage inventory

-I found the formula to calculate the Turn Earn Index = #GrossMargin x Inventory Turns #accounting Click To TweetIf you’re a purchasing manager or accountant you may want to justify selling of stocking a SKU (stock keeping unit) with the Turn/Earn Index.
-It’s also known as the Turn/Earn ratio or Turn/Earn formula, or simply as Turn and Earn.
-It’s a simple way to help manage inventory and you can evaluate your entire inventory or just a part number to see if it is worth stocking or selling.
+I found the Turn Earn Index formula! #GrossMargin x Inventory Turns #accounting #DrivePartsSales Click To TweetIf you’re a purchasing manager or accountant you may want to justify selling of stocking a SKU (stock keeping unit) with the Turn/Earn Index.
+Some people call it the Turn/Earn ratio, Turn/Earn formula, or Turn and Earn.
+It’s a simple way to manage inventory.
+And you can evaluate your entire inventory or just a part number to see if it is worth stocking or selling.

 To calculate the Turn/Earn index for an individual part number or SKU, simply multiply gross margin x turnover (units sold per year).
 For example a product with a gross margin of 35% that sells 5 per year would have a Turn/Earn Index of 175 (35 x 5 = 175).

-A manufacturing company might shoot for a lower minimum index of 100 for an individual part number.
-Reasons might be that part number is required to support a broader product line, or it is necessary to support replacement parts or components, or it needed to address demand from specific market segments that might be new for the manufacturer.
+Here’s an example: A manufacturing company wants a lower minimum index of 100 for an individual part number.
+Possible reasons are that part number supports a broader product line.
+Or it supports replacement parts or components, or it addresses demand from specific market segments that are new for the manufacturer.

 A retail store might have a higher Index goal of 150 for a SKU.
 There are reasons to have a higher Turn/Earn Index number.
 These include limited shelf space, catering to a specialized retail market or keeping inventory low to conserve cash.